akrampatel89/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 ### Removing html strips and noise text:
 By using Beautiful soup I am removing the url and I am removing some noising text by defining a function which will remoe the noise.

+### Removing special characters:
+While going through the data i find out that it contains some special characters which i thought which was not important so I removed those special characters.